Donate by Mail

 For more information see below, send an email, or call (415) 338-1042.

-The current use of gifts to the University Fund, along with unrestricted endowment donations, enable San Francisco State University's leaders to anticipate and respond to the many challenges and opportunities on the horizon.
+The current use of gifts to the University Fund, along with unrestricted endowment donations, enables San Francisco State University's leaders to anticipate and respond to the many challenges and opportunities on the horizon.
 Similar funds, often known as "Dean's Funds," are available at the college level, as well as department and program discretionary funds.

 The diverse student body at San Francisco State University includes many students who are the first in their families to attend college.
 Making the University accessible through scholarships to students in need is a priority for the University.
 There are many established scholarship funds to support, from athletics to general needs.
 Many of our scholarships are endowed funds that grow over time to keep pace with the economy and rising tuition and fees.

 In addition to supporting existing scholarship funds, some donors choose to establish newly named scholarship endowments.
 Currently, a $200,000 endowment will generate enough income to cover most of a student's annual tuition, fees, and some living expenses. $25,000 is the minimum donation to establish any named endowed fund.
 Email us to inquire about creating or funding a scholarship.

 You may direct a gift to a particular student's tuition, however, paying tuition is not considered a charitable gift.
 However, there is a way for you to be involved in the selection of scholarship recipients based on objective application criteria.
 By establishing an endowed scholarship, you will be provided with an option of participating on the scholarship committee which will select eligible students.

 How can I name a scholarship?